powsybl/powsybl-core/docs/grid_model/extensions.md

 (reference-priority-extension)=
 ## Reference Priority

-This extension is attached to a Generator, or a BusBarSection or a Load and is used to define the angle reference bus of a power flow calculation, i.e. which bus will be used with a zero-voltage angle.
+This extension is attached to a [generator](network_subnetwork.md#generator), or a BusBarSection or a Load and is used to define the angle reference bus of a power flow calculation, i.e. which bus will be used with a zero-voltage angle.
 Use this extension before a computation to force the reference bus selection.
 The support of this feature by Load Flow implementations may vary.
 For example, the [OpenLoadFlow](inv:powsyblopenloadflow:*:*#index) implementation